Drive sales on autopilot with ecommerce-focused featuresSee Features

-Adobe Commerce might be your best option if you have a mid-to-large-sized business and someone with reliable coding skills to handle the technical side of the platform.
+Adobe Commerce might be your best option if you have a mid-to-large-sized business and a team of skilled developers to handle the technical side of the platform.

-You can use Omnisend’s plugin source code to build reliable, flexible integrations with Adobe Commerce and other ecommerce services.
+For your ecommerce marketing needs, you can use Omnisend’s plugin source code to build reliable, flexible integrations with Adobe Commerce.

 The Adobe Commerce platform is available for a custom price depending on your selling volume—contact Adobe directly to get a quote for your business.

-Squarespace is a well-known platform that allows you to create not only ecommerce stores but also any other type of website you'd like.
-Because of this, they have a wide range of templates and themes that will fit your business.
+Squarespace is a well-known ecommerce platform that allows you to create not only online stores but also any other type of website you'd like.

 The ecommerce platform also has great uptime reliability compared to other website builders.
-That means that you can be sure your store will be online to your visitors at all times.
+That means that you can be sure your store will be online for your visitors to access at all times.

-Squarespace isn't built exclusively for ecommerce, since they're focused on general websites.
-For that reason, its marketing and SEO offerings are not as extensive as other platforms like Shopify and BigCommerce.
+Since Squarespace isn't built exclusively for ecommerce, its marketing offerings are not as extensive as other ecommerce platforms like Shopify and BigCommerce.